witchdocsec/insecure-deserialisation-attack/README.md

 # insecure-deserialisation-attack
-A simple script to write malicious pickles to a text file
+A simple script to write malicious pickles to a text file (mal.txt)